mikepenz/release-changelog-builder-action/README.md

     owner: "mikepenz"
     repo: "release-changelog-builder-action"
     ignorePreReleases: "false"
-    fromTag: "0.0.2"
+    fromTag: "0.3.0"
-    toTag: "0.0.3"
+    toTag: "0.5.0"
     token: ${{ secrets.PAT }}
 ```

 💡 All input values are optional.
-It is only required to privde the `token` either via the input, or as `env` variable.
+It is only required to provide the `token` either via the input, or as `env` variable.

 | **Input**         | **Description**                                                                                                                                                          |
 |-------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|